 The main body of my work has been abstract oil and mixed media painting for almost three decades.
 I also work in stainless steel, stone and wood sculpture as well as installation and environmental art.

-In my latest work I have added a component of direct interaction with natural processes by letting the wind or water get actively involved in forming the composition by manipulating natural materials on the canvas like earth, ash, marble dust etc. I experience the earth as the bearer of our collective consciousness and identity and love bringing it into my work.
+In my latest work I have added a component of direct interaction with natural processes by letting the wind or water get actively involved in forming the composition by manipulating natural materials on the canvas like earth, ash, marble dust etc. outside in nature.
+I experience the earth as the bearer of our collective consciousness and identity and love bringing it into my work.
 Atmospheric, elemental, meditative paintings are the outcome of these processes.

 Although working with colors is mainly a visual activity, it nevertheless and strangely enough has a lot to do with listening as well.

 I often get inspired by great pieces of music, by standing in the presence of great art, by nature and by sacred, meditative texts that I work with.
 These experiences can trigger a huge creative response, often like an image or imagination that forms itself in front of the inner eye as an activity of the soul and that I can see as clearly as a landscape painter would see a landscape and then feel impelled to paint it.
 Process itself is a vital part of my painting.
 Although I have a starting image or idea I leave a lot to what arises out of the process and see it as a great adventure in which unforeseen things happen and add unexpected detail to the whole story.